 Table of Contents

-Home and Community Based Services (HCBS) is a program consisting of a group of care and support services provided by Missouri Medicaid (MO HealthNet) with the objective of reducing nursing home admissions by providing services to individuals in their homes or in the community.
+Home and Community Based Services (HCBS) is a program that consists of a group of care and support services provided by Missouri Medicaid (MO HealthNet).
+The objective is to reduce nursing home admissions by providing services to individuals in their homes or in the community.
 HCBS are generally considered to be a win-win in that most individuals prefer to receive care at home and providing services at home usually costs the state less money than would full-time nursing home care.

 HCBS are also referred to as the Missouri Care Options (MCO) program.
-This program is under the administration of the Division of Senior and Disability Services (DSDS).
+This program is under the administration of the Division of Senior and Disability Services (DSDS) within the Missouri Department of Health & Senior Services (DHSS).

-To be eligible for Home and Community Based Services, individuals must be enrolled in Medicaid / MO HealthNet, which is a program intended for low income state residents.
-Program candidates are evaluated based on their income and assets .
+To be eligible for Home and Community Based Services, individuals must be enrolled in Medicaid / MO HealthNet, which is a program intended for low-income state residents.
+Program candidates are evaluated based on their income and assets.
 In addition, eligibility requirements vary depending on the age of the applicant.
+However, applicants must be a minimum of 18 years of age.
 What follows are the requirements for seniors, aged 65 and older.

 Medicaid planners are available to assist families in meeting the asset eligibility test.
 Learn more about how this may be an option for your family.

 Each applicant is approved for different HCBS services depending on their needs.
-These can include personal or attendant care, homemaker services, such as assistance with cleaning, laundry, shopping and cooking and respite care both at home and in adult day care.
-Nursing services are also covered; however, nursing home care is not as it would not be considered a "home and community" based service.
+These can include personal or attendant care, which consists of aid with Activities of Daily Living, such taking a bath, getting dressed, grooming, and mobility, homemaker services, like assistance with cleaning, laundry, shopping, and cooking, and respite care, both at home and in adult day care.
+Nursing services are also covered; however, nursing home care is not, as it would not be considered a "home and community" based service.